rvprasath/dataloader/README.md

 </tr>
 <tr>
 <td><b>size</b></td>
-<td>size attribute specifies the number of dataloader boxes to be displayed.</td>
+<td>size attribute specifies the number of dataloader boxes to be displayed.
+The default size is 3.</td>
 </tr>
 </tbody>
 </table>